civican/legisinfo/44-1/bills/S-14/bill_text.md

 ### Section 39

+Subject to sections 40 to **41.7**, this Act applies to a park reserve as if it were a park.

+> **Explanatory Note**:
+> Existing text of section 39:
+> *Existing Text*:
-Subject to sections 40 to 41.7, this Act applies to a park reserve as if it were a park.
+> > Subject to sections 40 to 41.5, this Act applies to a park reserve as if it were a park.

 ### Section 6